Image

 Rogers Pass

-Golden is located close to Rogers Pass, famous for its incredible ski touring terrain and annual snowfall in excess of 10 meters, which makes Golden the perfect destination for the serious skier.
+Golden is located close to Rogers Pass, which is famous for its incredible ski touring terrain and annual snowfall in excess of 10 meters.
+This makes Golden the perfect destination for the serious skier to explore from.

-Rogers Pass is also home to the world's largest mobile avalanche control program.
+Roger's Pass is also home to the world's largest mobile avalanche control program.
 This means that explosive artillery fire is regularly used on mountain slopes in Rogers Pass to protect highway and railway traffic from natural avalanches.
-The Winter Permit System separates skiers from these explosives and resulting avalanches.
+The Winter Permit System in Rogers Pass separates skiers from these explosives and resulting avalanches.

 What is the Winter Permit System?